realitymediabook/realitymediabook.github.io/_chapters/chapter01.md

 <div class="img img--fullContainer img--6xLeading" style="background-image: url({{ site.baseurl_book_img }}milgram.jpg);"></div>

-The spectrum illustrates the princiapl difference between AR and VR: while VR displays create at complete visual world, AR combines computer generated objects with our view of the world.
-VR and AR pursue different strategies to repesent reality.
+The spectrum illustrates the principal difference between AR and VR: while VR displays create at complete visual world, AR combines computer generated objects with our view of the world.
+VR and AR pursue different strategies to represent reality.
 VR promises <a href="chapter05.html"> *presence*</a>; at least some AR experiences promise to enhance the  <a href="chapter05.html">*aura*</a> of special places, such cultural heritage sites.

 Enter the gallery through this portal:
 <a class="xrlink" room="0" waypoint="arvr">Portal to What Are AR and VR?</a>